codebar/tutorials/svg/lesson1/tutorial.md

 Polygons are a bit more complex to construct.
 They are drawn with the `<polygon>` tag and take a single positional attributes, `points`, that describes a list of coordinates grouped in pairs.
 Coordinates of the same pair are separated by a comma and pairs are separated by spaces.
+Polygons are closed so the final coordinates generate a line to the first ones.

 Replace the previous `<ellipse>` tag with this: